 - Click Next to get to the Edit Reconfigurable Modules page.
-Here you can see the shift_right RM already exists, and there are add, remove and edit buttons on the left hand side of the window, above the RMs.
-Click on the blue + icon to add a new RM.
+Here you can see the mult RM already exists, and there are add, remove and edit buttons on the left-hand side of the page.
+Click on the + icon to add a new RM.

-- Click the Add Directories button to select the shift_left
+- Click the Add Files button to select the top level of

-Two Reconfigurable Modules are now available for the shifter Reconfigurable Partition.Figure 1.
-Dynamic Function eXchange Wizard with Two Reconfigurable Modules Defined
+Two Reconfigurable Modules are now available for the math Reconfigurable Partition.Figure 1.
+DFX Wizard with two Reconfigurable Modules defined

 - Click Next to get to the Edit Configuration Runs